Klæbu Municipality

 Klæbu is a former municipality in Trøndelag county, Norway.
 It existed from 1838 until its dissolution in 2020 when it was incorporated into the neighboring Trondheim Municipality.
 It was located in the southern part of the Trondheim Region, about 20 km south of the city of Trondheim.
 The administrative center was the village of Klæbu.
-The other major village in Klæbu municipality was Tanem.
+The other major village in Klæbu Municipality was Tanem.

+At the time of its dissolution in 2020, the 186 km2 municipality was the 337th largest by area out of the 422 municipalities in Norway.
+Klæbu Municipality was the 171st most populous municipality in Norway with a population of 6,076.
+The municipality's population density was 32.6 PD/km2 and its population had increased by 7.8% over the previous 10-year period.

-Even though agriculture has traditionally been the main industry for Klæbu, the municipality most recently functioned more as a commuter town of Trondheim, where many of Klæbu's inhabitants work or attend school.
+Even though agriculture was traditionally the main industry for Klæbu, the municipality most recently functioned more as a commuter town of Trondheim, where many of Klæbu's inhabitants worked or attended school.